ssg-research/BliMe-linter/bc/README.md

   ..
 ```

-Consult [LLVM-CMake] for details.
+Consult [LLVM docs on CMake] for details.
 In particular, adjust
 `LLVM_PARALLEL_{LINK,COMPILE}_JOBS` to suit your build environment (link jobs
 can be very memory intensive, and should be limited to avoid out-of-memory
 exceptions).
 Installing (`ninja install`) is typically not needed, but if